 Phlanx offers competition trackers for Instagram, YouTube, X, and Twitch.

-The graphs are clear and easy to understand, and Phlanx offers a beginner-friendly price point.
-But the competitive analysis is based on engagement rate only, so keep this in mind if you want to analyze additional metrics.
+However, the competitive analysis is based on engagement rate only, so keep this in mind if you want to analyze additional metrics.

 3. Sprinklr